kyma-incubator/examples/personservice/README.md

 ::ffff:127.0.0.1 - - [28/Aug/2018:14:38:23 +0000] "GET /healthz HTTP/1.1" 200 2 "-" "curl/7.38.0"
 ```

 On the UI, inspecting the logs is a little more comfortable.
+However this functionality is **not available on minikube**.
 The below screnshots show where to find them:

 ![Lambda Logs](images/lambda_logs.png)
 ![Lambda Logs](images/lambda_logs2.png)